neurodata/treeple/treeple/honesty/Readme.md

 # Honesty

+## Use
+There is now a submodule called `_lib_experimental/sklearn_fork`, parallel to `_lib/sklearn_fork`.
+Build, install, and import it as an editable install using the same procedure you use with the main `neurodata` fork submodule.
+This of course means you must either pick one or the other at a time, or import them under different aliases.

 ## `scikit-learn`
 ### Architectural Changes
 Adding honesty to `scikit-learn` in a sensible way required adding some architectural elements to the existing `scikit-learn` tree implementation.
 In particular, in order to make honesty a module composable into arbitrary types of trees, I added: